newfold-labs/how-we-work/12-tests.md

 Furthermore, this change brings us closer to the long-term goal of having workflows within the module to run tests before tagging a release.
 For the time being, it's important to ensure that tests pass locally before tagging a release, so we avoid a series of module releases solely to achieve passing tests in the plugin.

+Where possible, new features and bug fixes should include a test to verify the feature or fix and ensure that the feature or fix remains functional.

 ## Best Practices

 When writing end-to-end tests, test functionality not code.
 For example, "This page is the color I expect and all